India domestic route

 The Leh valley is almost always clear despite cloud cover elsewhere — the final approach remains spectacular on any weather.

-What is the best side of plane for Mumbai to Leh?
+What is the best side for Mumbai to Leh?